jpegbuilder/instagramfollowingbot/README.md

 - **Start Range**: Start profiles within a number range
 - **Test Mode**: Run profiles with minimal follows for testing

+### Airtable Integration

+The bot automatically tracks and updates Airtable with:

+- **Followed Users**: Creates text files with usernames that were successfully followed
+- **Already Followed**: Tracks users that were already being followed
+- **Remaining Targets**: Automatically calculates and updates the count of remaining targets

+For detailed information about the Airtable integration, see [AIRTABLE_INTEGRATION_README.md](AIRTABLE_INTEGRATION_README.md).

 ### Profile Management

 Each profile displays:

 - Profile name and number
 - Current status (Running, Stopped, Error, etc.)
 - Follow statistics